-- 1. Our dependence on the automobile increases air and water pollution resulting from motor vehicles and the impervious surfaces of roads. - 2.
+- 1. Reduce dependence on the automobile to lower air and water pollution resulting from motor vehicles and the impervious surfaces of roads. - 2.
+Promote a shift away from automobile travel.
 Studies have shown that 5 to 10 percent of urban automobile trips can reasonably be shifted to non-motorized transport.